syncthing/docs/users/syncthing.rst

 4
     Upgrading

-Some of these exit codes are only returned when running without a monitor process (with environment variable ``STNORESTART`` set).
 Exit codes over 125 are usually returned by the shell/binary loader/default signal handler.
 Exit codes over 128+N on Unix usually represent the signal which caused the process to exit.
 For example, ``128 + 9 (SIGKILL) = 137``.

 Proxies
 -------